davieir4/java/README.md

-#Java...
+# Java...
 That's a kind of coffee, right?
-I like coffee.
+I like coffee ☕